 But, continued Moodie-Mills, LGBT equality is very much a part of the Black Lives Matter movement.
 In fact, she pointed out, the hashtag was actually founded by three black lesbians, while the Black Life Matters “Freedom Ride” from New York to Ferguson was organized by gay people as well.
 Trans Women of Color Collective’s Hunter is a member of Black Lives Matter’s leadership team.

 “The narrative that is painted by mainstream media will have you to believe that Black Trans Women are not part of the movement which is simply not true,” said Hunter.
 “Black Lives Matter and Trans Women of Color Collective have been working intently for the past 3 months to center the narratives of those most disproportionately impacted by structural oppression in our social justice efforts.”

-Still, more work undoubtedly needs to be done in terms of translating those LGBT leadership voices to the ground, and elevating the lives of transgender women of color taken by violence.
-And to do that, advocates say, requires a significant amount of education for the media on how to properly report issues related to gender identity; training for police officers so that they can protect transgender people, rather than criminalize their behavior; and most importantly, effort to bring in more transgender voices out of the shadows.
+Still, more work undoubtedly needs to be done in terms of translating those LGBT leadership voices to the ground and elevating the lives of transgender women of color taken by violence.
+To do that, advocates say, requires a significant amount of education for the media on how to properly report issues related to gender identity; training for police officers so that they can protect transgender people, rather than criminalize their behavior; and most importantly, a concerted push to bring more transgender voices out of the shadows.

 “Black Trans Women are the experts of their experience,” said Hunter.
 “There are too many people making decisions for our lives and none of them live our experience.”